Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Euphorbia inermis

 Euphorbias need well-draining soil and lots of sunlight.
-They are not particular about soil pH, but they cannot tolerate wet soil.
+They are not particular about soil pH, but cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
-If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.
+If you are growing them in containers or your soil is poor, feed them with a half-strength fertilizer monthly.

 Euphorbia can be grown from seed, but they can be difficult to germinate (or even find).
 It is usually propagated by cuttings.
 This can be tricky because of the exuding sap.
-Rooting hormone is recommended with Euphorbias.
+Rooting hormone is recommended with Euphorbia.

 See more at How to Grow and Care for Euphorbia.